-Fast forward to September of this year, and the owner contacted me again to see if I was still interested.
+Fast forward to September of 2019, and the owner contacted me again to see if I was still interested.
 I replied that I was, but my email bounced.
 I tried to reach him another way, but never got a response.

 I was reminded to Keep Calm and Watch What Happens.

 Two weeks later I thought to dig through my old messages and found our earlier correspondence and another email address for him that I had forgotten about.
 Meanwhile, I’m watching to see if his registration expired in case he was just letting it go, but instead I noticed he renewed it.

 I replied to the third address, and finally reached him.
 This was his reply: